‘Some flights may be proactively cancelled’: IndiGo issues advisory amid dense fog, low visibility in Delhi | Company Business News

-In a detailed post on social media platform X (formerly Twitter), IndiGo stated: “Travel Advisory: Due to dense fog in Delhi this morning, visibility has reduced drastically, impacting flight operations.
-As a precaution, some flights may be proactively cancelled through the day to prioritise safety and help minimise extended waiting at the airport.”
+In a detailed post on social media platform X, IndiGo stated: “Travel Advisory: Due to dense fog in Delhi this morning, visibility has reduced drastically, impacting flight operations.
+As a precaution, some flights may be proactively cancelled through the day to prioritise safety and help minimise extended waiting at the airport (sic).”

 The airline also apologised for the delays and cancellations, adding, “We understand how inconvenient this can be, especially when travel plans are important.”